cjbbb/cjbbb/README.md

 <h1 align="center"> Hello There 👋 </h1>

-* I am Jianbin Cui :blush:
+* I am Chris Cui :blush:
 * A Graduated student in McMaster University, department of Computing and Software, with one year working experience in SWE.
 * Finished my Bachelor degree in Beihang University, department of Computer Science and Technology.
 * **I am looking for New Grad/Junior level SWE.**